DanielMartos97/mobilityAnalysis_5G/README.md

-# Open Street Map Buildings Parser
-An Open Street Maps building parser.
-It downloads the building info from a latlon box and identifies the buildings types.
+# Urban 5GRX with mobility analysis
+An automated 5G deployment tool written in Matlab

 ## Starting 🚀

 ### Requirements 📋

+ - Although this  tool is written in Matlab, it needs another Python application to run.
+Its name is Open Street Map Building Parser and you can find it here: https://github.com/FranciscoQuero/open_street_maps_buildings_parser .

+ - Matlab R2019b or higher is required to run this app.
- - Python 3.
+ - Python 3 is required to run the buildings parser.
- - The Python requests library.
-See below.

 ### Setting it up 🔧

+ - Unzip both Urban 5GRX and Open Street Map building parser into the same directory
+ - Unzip files in the directory data_opencellid
  - Install Pyhton requirements:

 ```